 personal lines who wish to transition to commercial lines Other individuals in the insurance

 industry (e.g., claims professionals) who want a deeper understanding of the

 insurance knowledge.
 The Insurance Institute recommends that interested

 participants either have two years’ experience as an insurance industry

 professional (broker, agent, underwriter, analyst), or have completed either C81

 and C82 (GIE) or C11.

-modify the shipping address after your order is
+mailed to the shipping address indicated in your order in approximately 5-10

 business days.
 A tracking link will be emailed once shipped.
 Please allow an

 You may also experience additional delays with your delivery